taylordotfish/pyrcb/docs/guide.rst

 Begin by importing `IRCBot` from ``pyrcb``::

     from pyrcb import IRCBot

-pyrcb bots are classes which inherit `IRCBot`:
+pyrcb bots are classes which inherit from `IRCBot`:

 .. code-block:: python